 If you don't want to create your custom logger class, you can use the default logger of ReactPhysics3D (class DefaultLogger).
 With this logger, you can output the logs into a file or a std::stream.
 The logs can have different format like raw text of HTML.
-In order to create a default logger, you need to call the PhysicsCommon::createDefaultLogger() method.
-Then, you can customize this default logger and finally, you need to set this logger using the PhysicsCommon::setLogger() method.
+In order to instantiate the default logger, you need to call the PhysicsCommon::createDefaultLogger() method.
+Then, you can customize this logger and finally, you need to set this logger using the PhysicsCommon::setLogger() method.

-The following code shows how to create a default logger that will output logs (warning and errors) in HTML into a file:
+The following code shows how to create a default logger that will output logs (warning and errors) in HTML into a file and in raw text into the standard output: